 - 15% less total water use per guest night

 - Higher guest satisfaction scores overall

-To make it easier for travellers to identify properties that are going the extra mile for sustainability, we display accredited sustainability certifications on our platform from the following certification bodies:
+To make it easier for travelers to identify properties going the extra mile for sustainability, we display sustainability certifications on our platform from the following certification bodies: